-If you've ever eaten at California Pizza Kitchen, chances are you've tried the restaurant's most signature menu item, its BBQ chicken pizza.
+If you've ever eaten at California Pizza Kitchen, then chances are you've tried the restaurant's most signature menu item, its BBQ chicken pizza.
 The unconventional pie, which was introduced at the opening of CPK's Beverly Hills restaurant in 1985, became instantly popular and opened the door to the idea of nontraditional toppings on a pizza crust.
 While the all-American combination of sweet and spicy barbecued chicken, gooey cheese, and hearty pizza crust has been copied all over the world, we went behind the scenes at CPK's test kitchen to learn exactly what goes into the original.
-See how it's made, then get the recipe.
+See how it's made, and then get the recipe.

 Question: What happens when the small plates phenomenon catches on across America?
 Answer: The craze extends far beyond the reach of Spanish tapas restaurants, and into national chains like California Pizza Kitchen.
 This month, the casual dining spot unveiled a new menu, Small Cravings, with seven modestly sized (and priced) snacks to choose from.
 Anywhere from $4.50 to $7 can get you a moderate portion of buffalo chicken, fried artichoke hearts, a wedge salad, and ravioli.
 But how did they fare?
 We put them to the test.
 Read on for our favorites.

 Who wants a greasy pack of minced white meat and a germ-infested ball pit when mama can have a civilized healthy dinner with her tiny diners instead?
 Ditch the drive thru and go to these fun family hot spots for affordable and easy together time.
 Other patrons won't mind a lil ruckus, and the menus actually cater to wee ones.
 Check out the eateries and tell me which one suits your fancy best.